-Introduction
+1 Introduction

-Structural health monitoring (SHM) offers engineers the opportunity to transition to condition-based maintenance practices, whereby maintenance is performed only if damage is detected by integrated sensors, reducing overall maintenance costs.
-Current damage tolerance philosophy in the aviation industry requires the use of conservative safety factors for composite materials due to their susceptibility to low-velocity impact damage.
-SHM systems can provide regular and ondemand health assessment of the structure.
-Therefore, the design of a SHM enabled composite structure can be optimised to improve material utilisation and reduce the overall weight of the structure.1 The accuracy of the SHM system is of utmost importance, and high accuracy is vital for achieving the high-reliability targets required in the aviation industry.
-The implementation of the SHM system must also consider the costs associated with its procurement, installation and operation.2
+Structural Health Monitoring (SHM) offers engineers the opportunity to transition to Condition-Based Maintenance (CBM) practices, whereby maintenance is performed only if damage is detected by integrated sensors, reducing overall maintenance costs.
+Current damage tolerance philosophy in the aviation industry requires the use of conservative safety factors for composite materials due to their susceptibility to low velocity impact damage.
+SHM systems can provide regular and on-demand health assessment of the structure.
+Therefore, the design of a SHM enabled composite structure can be optimized to improve material utilization and reduce the overall weight of the structure [1].
+The accuracy of the SHM system is of utmost importance, and high accuracy is vital for achieving the high reliability targets required in the aviation industry.
+The implementation of the SHM system must also consider the costs associated with its procurement, installation and operation [2].
+Since simply increasing the number of sensors can lead to financially sub-optimal or unfeasible designs.